-James Newcomb is a program director at RMI, where he leads the Institute’s electricity practice.
+James Newcomb is a Managing Director at RMI, where he leads the Institute’s electricity practice.
 He is a writer, consultant, and scenario thinker with 25 years’ experience in managing cutting-edge research and advisory organizations.

 Prior to joining RMI, James served as Group Manager for markets, policy and impacts analysis at the National Renewable Energy Laboratory’s Strategic Energy Analysis Center.
 At NREL, James helped to lead the laboratory’s Renewable Electricity Futures study, which examined the technical, economic, and environmental challenges and opportunities of delivering 80% of U.S. electricity supplies from renewable sources by 2050.
 In addition to leading the group’s ongoing research in renewable energy finance and policy analysis, he initiated new programs in behavioral economics and innovation.